-You want to refer to a specific behavior in the past.
-The use of present tense would imply that your colleague does that type of behavior all the time.
-It makes your feedback sound too generic and you might lose your point.
+You want to refer to a specific behaviour in the past.
+The use of the present tense would imply that your colleague demonstrates this type of behaviour all the time, makes your feedback sound too generic and you might lose your point.

-When you give your feedback in person, be aware of your body language.
-Avoid gestures that might either send recipients into a defensive mode or make them afraid for their future in the company.
+When you give feedback in person, be aware of your body language.
+Avoid gestures that might make recipients defensive or anxious.

-Don’t raise your voice.
-You are not angry, you just say all these critical comments to help them improve.
+Don’t raise your voice: you are not angry, you are giving them advice to help them improve.

 Don’t cross your arms.
-You don’t want to look like you are not going to let them explain their behaviors.
+You don’t want to look closed to conversation and discussion around the feedback.